gidde032/ClaudeDrivenDevelopment/RiverRecords/RiverRecords-SRS.md

 4. System checks Redis for a cached weather forecast for this section's coordinates
    - Cache hit (< 3 hours old): use cached forecast
    - Cache miss: fetch from OpenWeatherMap, write to Redis, use returned forecast
-5. System renders the complete page HTML with conditions panel, trend charts, and hatch calendar — no client-side data fetching is required for the initial render
+5. System renders the complete page HTML with conditions panel, trend charts, and hatch calendar; no client-side data fetching is required for the initial render
 6. Browser displays the fully rendered page

 **Sequence 3: User views the map**